dart-lang/language/working/2364 - primary constructors/feature-specification.md

 constructor.

-A compile-time error occurs if the body of _D_ contains a non-redirecting generative constructor. *This ensures that every generative constructor invocation for this class will invoke the declaring header constructor, either directly or via a series of generative redirecting constructors.
+A compile-time error occurs if the body of _D_ contains a non-redirecting generative constructor, unless _D_ is an extension type.

+*For a class or an enum declaration, this ensures that every generative constructor invocation will invoke the declaring header constructor, either directly or via a series of generative redirecting constructors.
 This is required in order to allow initializers with no access to `this` to use the parameters.*

+If _D_ is an extension type, it is a compile-time error if _D_ does not contain a declaring constructor that has exactly one declaring parameter which is `final`.

+*For an extension type, this ensures that the name and type of the representation variable is well-defined, and existing rules about final instance variables ensure that every other non-redirecting generative constructor will initialize the representation variable.
+Moreover, there are no initializing expressions of any instance variable declarations, so there is no conflict about the meaning of names in such initializing expressions.
+This means that we can allow those other non-redirecting generative constructors to coexist with a primary constructor.*

 A compile-time error occurs if the name of the primary constructor is the same as the name of a constructor (declaring or not) in the body.

+*Moreover, it is an error if two constructor declarations in the body, declaring or otherwise, have the same name.
+This is just restating a compile-time error that we already have.*

 The declaring parameter list of the declaring header constructor introduces a new scope, the _primary initializer scope_, whose enclosing scope is the